 Rural Bengal has been shown in real light.
 The dreams, hopes, and aspirations of a young man from that kind of background have been shown with accuracy.
 The movie brings a good message for the common people of the countryside.
 This movie reminded me of “My Name is Khan”.
 The main protagonists of both the films are unlucky and try to contact the most powerful man on the earth, the president of the United States.

 9. Amar Bondhu Rashed (2011)

 Director: Morshedul Islam

 Writer: Muhammad Zafar Iqbal

 Stars: Raisul Islam Asad, Chowdhury Zawata Afnan, Rayan Ibtesham Chowdhury, Reafaet Zinnat, Likhon Rahi

-In 1971, when other students are not conscious of the liberation movement, Rashed could understand the matters.
+In 1971, when other students were not conscious of the liberation movement, Rashed could understand the matters.
 Rashed started to motivate others to understand those matters.
 The Liberation War breaks out and Rashed along with his friends get involved with the opposition movement.
 They start helping the freedom fighters.
-This is a story of a young gun of Bangladesh which reflects our fearless martyr’s courage at liberation war.
-And still a motivation for our young generation.
+This is the story of a young gun in Bangladesh which reflects our fearless martyr’s courage during the liberation war.
+And it’s still a motivation for our young generation.
 It’s a good movie to watch.

 8. Bedeni (2011)

 Stars: Rituparna Sengupta, Indraneil Sengupta, Rajesh Sharma, Rimjhim Gupta

 Bedeni is a drama Bengali movie which is about the primary character Radhika which deserts the girl partner in addition to starting the girl living together with Sambhu, the actual snake charmer.
 Every Shambhu in addition to Radhika starts exhibiting their very own techniques for the villagers, nevertheless, Shambhu starts shedding their own attractiveness for their illness.